-Traditional timber framing is a craft that uses wood to wood joinery to bring together the truss and bent systems of a timber frame skeleton.
+Traditional timber framing is a craft that uses wood-to-wood joinery to bring together the truss and bent systems of a timber frame skeleton.
 Mortise and tenon is the original form of this joinery.
 It involves connecting a mortise hole on the end of one timber with a corresponding tenon on another timber, with the tenon fitting exactly into the mortise hole.
 Mortise and tenon can be cut to accommodate varying angles and complexities depending on the home’s design and engineering requirements.
-The joints are held in place with wooden pegs, creating an organically beautiful timber frame that is complex as well as structurally sound.[i]
+The joints are held in place with wooden pegs, subsequently creating an organically beautiful timber frame that is complex as well as structurally sound.[i]

 The Industrial Revolution [ii] transformed the ways in which manufacturing processes occurred.
 The decades-long transition saw a movement away from hand crafted goods to machine produced ones.
 It is not a coincidence that post and beam building took hold during this same period of history.
 Because, in comparison to the traditional timber framing method of mortise and tenon, post and beam building typically results in a less intricate connection.